 Quest, the Quest logo, Foglight, and Where next meets now are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
-For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.new19.
+For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.
 Red Hat, JBoss, the JBoss logo, and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc. in the U.S. and other countries.
+CentOS is a trademark of Red Hat, Inc. in the U.S. and other countries.
 Fedora and the Infinity design logo are trademarks of Red Hat, Inc. Microsoft, .NET, Active Directory, Internet Explorer, Hyper-V, Office 365, SharePoint, Silverlight, SQL Server, Visual Basic, Windows, Windows Vista and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 AIX, IBM, PowerPC, PowerVM, and WebSphere are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
 Java, Oracle, Oracle Solaris, PeopleSoft, Siebel, Sun, WebLogic, and ZFS are trademarks or registered trademarks of Oracle and/or its affiliates in the United States and other countries.
 SPARC is a registered trademark of SPARC International, Inc. in the United States and other countries.
 Products bearing the SPARC trademarks are based on an architecture developed by Oracle Corporation.
 OpenLDAP is a registered trademark of the OpenLDAP Foundation.
 HP is a registered trademark that belongs to Hewlett-Packard Development Company, L.P.
 Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
-MySQL is a registered trademarks of Novell, Inc., in the United States, the European Union and other countries.
-Novell and eDirectory are registered trademarks or trademarks or trademarks or trademarks of the Countries.
-Shape, inc. the United States and/or other jurisdictions.
-Sybase is a registered trademark of Spbase, Inc. The X Window System and UNIX are registered trademarks of The Open Group.
-Mozilla and Firefox are registered trademarks of the Mozil
+MySQL is a registered trademarks of Novell, Inc., in the United States, the European Union and other countries, Novell and eDirectory are registered trademarks of Novell, Inc., in the United States and other countries.
+Whware, ESX, ESXi, VSphere, vCenter, vMotion, and vCloud Director are registered trademarks or trademarks of the Mozilla Foundation.
+IOS is a registered trademark of The Open Group.
+Mozilla and Firefox are registered trade